aws-samples/aws-modernization-with-cognizant/README.md

-# AWS-Modernization-With-Cprime
+# AWS-Modernization-With-Cognizant

-This is AWS-Modernization-With-Cprime
+This is AWS-Modernization-With-Cognizant